First storm of season brings school closures, fender-benders

 Published Tuesday, December 12, 2017 7:37AM EST

-The first storm of the season has hit southern Quebec.
+The first storm of the season has hit southern Quebec – and will continue with blowing snow through Wednesday evening.

 Snow began falling early Tuesday morning and by 8 a.m.
-5 cm had accumulated at Trudeau airport, with 15 to 20 centimetres expected to fall in the regions around Montreal by the time the system was finished.
+5 cm had accumulated at Trudeau airport, with 15 to 20 centimetres falling in the regions around Montreal by the time the system was finished.

-North of the city snowfall will be heavier, with 20 to 40 cm possible near Quebec City
+North of the city snowfall was heavier, with 20 to 40 cm near Quebec City.

-Winds will be blowing steadily at 40 km/h throughout Tuesday with gusts up to 70 km/h.
+Winds were blowing steadily at 40 km/h throughout Tuesday with gusts up to 70 km/h.

+The snowfall started tapering off around 3 p.m.
+Tuesday, and is expected to change from snow to flurries Wednesday morning at which point temperatures will drop drastically until the end of the week.

+Expect another slow commute on Wednesday morning with light #snow & #blowingsnow.— Lori Graham (@LGrahamCTV) December 13, 2017

+Temps will drop into the afternoon and it will feel much colder with the wind!#BundleUp @CTVMontreal pic.twitter.com/oOp9nAeZp3

+The snowfall started tapering off around 3 p.m.
+Tuesday, and is expected to change from snow to flurries Wednesday morning at which point temperatures will drop drastically until the end of the week.

-That prompted Environment Canada to issue snowfall warnings for the storm because it expected that driving would be difficult across the province.
+Environment Canada issued snowfall warnings for the storm because it expected that driving would be difficult across the province.

-That prediction was justified on Tuesday morning as the blowing snow made it tough for everyone to see, and so traffic crawled along highways as drivers slowed down for safety's sake.
+That prediction was justified on Tuesday during both rush hours as the blowing snow made it tough for everyone to see, and so traffic crawled along highways as drivers slowed down for safety's sake.

 Those who rushed learned the hard way about the limits of physics as several collisions were reported as soon as the snow began to fall.